Help Westchester Honor the Heroes and Victims of 9/11

 Ossining — 7 p.m.

-The Ossining Fire Department will host a remembrance ceremony along the waterfront beginning at 7 p.m.
+The Ossining Fire Department will host a remembrance ceremony along the waterfront at Louis Engel Park beginning at 7 p.m.
 Residents of both Ossining and Briarcliff will be in attendance, along with the Briarcliff Manor Fire Department, Ossining Police, Ossining Volunteer Ambulence Corps, and various village and town officials.

 The Rising, Valhalla — 3 p.m.

 Westchester’s annual memorial service will be held at The Rising installation in the Kensico Dam Plaza at 3 p.m., honoring 123 Westchesterites who lost their lives on September 11, 2001.
-Just last year, eleven additional names were added to the open structure, commemorating the first responders who died due to 9/11-related illnesses in the preceding 16 years.
+This year the annual processional will be followed by the laying of wreaths, welcome by News 12 Westchester's Tara Rosenblum, and remarks from the president of Fordham University, first responder advocates, the Westchester County Board, community religious leaders, and County Executive George Latimer.

 White Plains — 8 a.m.